 To get a look at the most interesting business available within your criteria, you need to get upstream.
 That means getting prepared, meeting brokers, and impressing them with your seriousness.
 Most brokers work on at least 90 percent commission, so they don’t have time to waste on tire-kickers.

-To win their trust, first show up like a professional.
+To win their trust, first, show up like a professional.
 Dress intelligently.
 Let them know that you’ve been reading books on the process to “get smart” about buying a business and analyzing what you are looking for.
-Follow up with a “thank you” email after the meeting, highlighting next steps.
+Follow up with a “thank you” email after the meeting, highlighting the next steps.
 Just do the basic things that professionals do.

 Explain that you understand that most searches fail.
 Most buyers they spend their time with are a waste.
 Let them know that you are committed to buying a company within six months.
 Remember, you’re trying to recruit their help and you need to fill them with confidence that you are worth them spending time on.
 The conviction of a timeline is something they rarely see—especially on a first meeting.

-Brokers want to feel good that you have the means to transact, and they’d like to know that you have at least 50 percent of the purchase amount in accessible, liquid assets.
+Brokers want to feel good that you have the means to transact, and they’d like to know that you have at least 50 percent of the purchase amount inaccessible, liquid assets.
 If you have a personal balance sheet that shows this, take it with you for discussion.
 You don’t need to leave it behind, but be ready to review it with them.
 Discuss how you are aware that banks lend on business acquisitions based on the hard assets, and that you are capable of getting a loan.
 If you get brokers comfortable that you have the means or the backing, you’ve just won a partner who will spend time helping you on your journey.

 Don’t Wing It, Use a Process

 If you rely solely on your emotions to make decisions about which business to buy, you’ll likely succumb to doubt and anxiety.
-This may culminate in what Jason Yelowitz at Quiet Light Brokerage calls an eleventh hour freakout.
+This may culminate in what Jason Yelowitz at Quiet Light Brokerage calls an eleventh-hour freakout.

 As closing approaches, buyers often call the broker with a new, heightened level of concern.
-As you, the buyer, move through understanding the business with new intimacy, you’ll inevitably begin to see “how the sausage is made,” and the allure that first attracted you may begin to wear off.
+As you, the buyer, move through understanding the business with a new intimacy, you’ll inevitably begin to see “how the sausage is made,” and the allure that first attracted you may begin to wear off.

 Perhaps you will discover new aspects of the business that push existing concerns to a new level.
-Another risk is that persistent communication with the skeptics on your team, such as lawyers, accountants, and even your spouse, cause you to feel that the risk you are about to take on is greater than it really is.
-Make sure you get your spouse on board early in the process, and communicate with them regularly so they don’t turn into a saboteur.
+Another risk is that persistent communication with the skeptics on your team, such as lawyers, accountants, and even your spouse, causes you to feel that the risk you are about to take on is greater than it really is.
+Make sure you get your spouse on board early in the process and communicate with them regularly so they don’t turn into a saboteur.

 Whatever the cause of your jitters, know that this is common.
 Call the broker and work through your concerns.
 In most cases, they will prove manageable.

-To reduce the risk of an eleventh hour freakout striking altogether, get clear about the various stages of making a deal, from making an offer, through acquisition, to transitioning into ownership of a new company.
+To reduce the risk of an eleventh-hour freakout striking altogether, get clear about the various stages of making a deal, from making an offer, through acquisition, to transitioning into ownership of a new company.
 Understand what you can expect at each stage and realize that you have a series of decisions to make that will define whether your purchase goes ahead.